Cal-Poly-Battlebots/iOS-Controller/README.md

 There are 3 buttons at the bottom of the screen: Weapon, Field Orientation, Power

 #### Weapon
 This button turns the weapon on or off.
-At default, the weapon is off.
+At default, the weapon is off (gray).

 #### Field Orientation
 This button enables or disables field orientation controls.
+Field orientation enabled moves the bot based on the direction of the bot on startup.
+Field orientation disabled moves the bot based on the current relative direction of the bot.
-At default, field orientated controls is enabled.
+At default, field orientated controls is enabled (green).

 #### Power
 This button powers off the bot.
-At defualt, the bot is powered on.
+At defualt, the bot is powered on (green).

+### 5. Field Orientation Slider
+This slider adjusts the field orientation by providing an offset to the direction angle of the Movement Joystick.
+Sliding to the right adds a field orientation offset in a clockwise direction.
+Sliding to the left adds a field orientation offset in a counterclockwise direction.
+Underneath the field orientation slider is a button to reset the field orientation back to zero.
+This slider only affects the angle of the bot when the Field Orientation Button is turned on.

 ## Documentation
 ### iOS App Flowchart